Bilingual education: Recasting

-When a teacher recasts something a student has said, they repeat what the student said but correct for any grammatical or pronunciation errors, similar to what a parent often does as their child acquires their first language.
-This can be contrasted with explicit correction in which a teacher explicitly tells a student about an error in their statement, which can also be used in bilingual education.
+In bilingual education, teachers may use different techniques to correct students' language errors.
+One such technique is recasting, which involves repeating the student's statement with corrections for any grammatical or pronunciation mistakes, akin to how parents assist their children in learning their first language.
+Another technique is explicit correction, where the teacher directly points out the error in the student's statement.

 Effects of bilingual education

 This section focuses on the effects of bilingual education specifically, see Cognitive effects of bilingualism for information about the effects of bilingualism or multilingualism.

 Benefits of bilingual education

 The most obvious benefit of bilingual education is proficiency and literacy in two (or more languages).
 Fluency in multiple languages can lead to increased employment options as well as create more opportunities for intercultural communication.

 Bilingual education can also support minority language speakers by communicating the value of their home or heritage language, resulting in increased self-esteem.
 Additionally, bilingual education models have been shown to improve student engagement and attendance as parent involvement in school activities.

 Bilingual education supports students in becoming literate in both languages, which has been shown to increase reading scores for students in both languages.
 Researchers have proposed that this could be due to students in bilingual programs having an increased awareness of languages and their writing systems.

 While there has been significant research on the "bilingual brain," research specifically on how bilingual education impacts brain structure and activation is fairly limited.
 Though much of the research on bilinguals shows that the benefits of bilingualism are maximized when children are exposed to multiple languages at an early age, as they are in many bilingual education programs.
 However, some initial research has shown preschool children in bilingual education programs have similar brain activation patterns in response to known and unknown languages as adults who have been learning a second language for several years.